 • Sturgeon Lake First Nation Health Center in Sturgeon Lake First Nation.

-Integrated Youth Services is a national and international movement, aimed at transforming how youth and their caregivers find and access the resources, services and supports they need.
+Integrated youth services is a national and international movement, aimed at transforming how youth and their caregivers find and access the resources, services and supports they need.

-Integrated youth services include a range of core services and supports, typically:
+HOMEBASE's services include a range of core services and supports, typically:

 • mental health and addictions services;